 Low-Temperature Heating Design is a two-day course for experienced plumbers and heating engineers.
 Request more info using our simple form or contact our team to learn more about the courses we offer.

-Low-Temperature Heating Systems are classified as systems in which the hot water leaving the generator doesn’t normally exceed 55°C. Heating properties at a more constant pace, low-temp heating is an eco-friendlier option when compared to a regular gas boiler central heating system.
+Low-Temperature Heating Systems are classified as systems in which the hot water leaving the generator doesn’t normally exceed 55°C. Heating properties at a more constant pace, low-temp heating is an eco-friendly option when compared to a regular gas boiler central heating system.

 The Low-Temperature Heating Design course is designed to allow engineers to upskill in the concept of low-temperature heating systems.
 The aim is to demonstrate their knowledge and understanding of the need and requirements of installing low-temperature heating and hot water systems in domestic dwellings.

-Assessment takes place through e-Assessment and design scenarios.
+Assessment takes place through e-assessment and design scenarios.

 |The course syllabus is intended as a guide.
 Timings and delivery of course content are subject to change at the discretion of the training manager & individual course tutors.|